duderstadt-lab/mars-docs/tutorials/WorkingWithMars/bdv.md

 ---
 layout: workingwithmars
-title: "How to Find Tracked Molecules in the Video"
+title: "How to Find an Archive Entry back in the Video"
 permalink: /tutorials/workingwithmars/bdv/index.html
 ---